Hugo Ayala: Tigres UANL

 On 2010, he arrived to Tigres UANL and by 2011 he already was the starter centre-back along with Juninho, both key players for the Apertura 2011 championship.
 Ayala was named best defender of the Apertura 2011 season alongside teammate Jorge Torres Nilo.
 Ayala, a starter in Tigres since 2011, later would become champion with the team in the Apertura 2015, Apertura 2016, Apertura 2017 and Clausura 2019 seasons besides runner-up of the 2015 Copa Libertadores.
 He retired in 2023, and became assistant for Tigres' head coach Marco Antonio Ruiz.

 International career

 In May 2018, Ayala was named in Mexico's preliminary 28-man squad for the World Cup in Russia, and was ultimately included in the final 23-man roster revealed on 4 June.
-He would go on to appear in the opening group stage match against Germany, where Mexico won 1–0 and the round-of-16 loss against Brazil.
+He would go on to appear in the opening group stage match against Germany, which Mexico won 1–0, and the round-of-16 loss against Brazil.